johnmarcb/Eterspire-API/README.md

 **Current Workaround:** Manual download of JSON files (see [Step 1](#step-1-download-wiki-pages) above)

 **Have a solution?** Please open an issue or pull request!
 The community would greatly benefit from an automated scraping solution.

 ---

+## Credits

+### 🙏 Special Thanks

+This project wouldn't have been possible without the incredible **Eterspire Wiki community**!

+**Massive appreciation to:**

+- **All wiki founders** who took the initiative to create [eterspire.wiki](https://eterspire.wiki) and establish a central knowledge hub for the community
+- **Every contributor** who has meticulously documented items, stats, mechanics, and strategies
+- **Active editors** who continuously update the wiki with new content, corrections, and improvements
+- **The Eterspire community** for their ongoing support, feedback, and collaborative spirit

+Your dedication to documenting this game has created an invaluable resource that benefits players worldwide.
+This API simply transforms your hard work into a more accessible format.

+**Thank you for building and maintaining such a comprehensive knowledge base!** 🎮✨

+---